Ch3ri0ur/PirateDoc/docs/Pirate-Hook/00-hook.md

 ## [Getting Started](10-hook-getting-started.md)

-In the [Getting Started](10-hook-getting-started.md) all needed steps to get it running on the Arduino are listed.
+In the [Getting Started](10-hook-getting-started.md) you find all needed steps to get it running on the Arduino.
 Also some more modification that can be done by Defines can found there.
 [Getting Started](10-hook-getting-started.md){: .md-button .md-button--primary }